Dash Cam Troubleshooting Guide

 5. If your Dash Cam is not saving the most recent files or not recording recent driving files it is most likely that your SD card is full of locked G-Sensor files or parking mode/hazard record files.
 Try the following if this is the case:

 a.
-Ensure you are not using a SanDisk branded card or an SD card purchased off eBay.
+Ensure you are not using a SanDisk branded card or a Micro SD card purchased off a marketplace site.
 Try another SD card (preferably new) that is rated Class 10 write speed.

 b.
 Reduce the G-sensor setting in the menu to low or off.
 This should stop the G-sensor from picking up minor bumps in the road and locking those files which protects them from loop recording.
 Once the SD card is full of these locked files it won’t have any room to save new driving footage.